dampbacon/cs235_2022_assignment-fbee055/README.md

 ## implemented
 * datatables table implented with ajax has sortable columns, search and pagination
 * single track browser has sort by track name, album name and artist name.
 Buttons to be but currently just links are first, last, next, previous.
-Bookmarks exist for each sorted order, for example: sorted by artist name, if you click 'A' for example it takes you to first artist with a.
+Bookmarks exist for each sorted order, for example: sorted by artist name, if you click 'A' it takes you to first artist with a.
 Boomarks generated only for unique characters in string the which the sorted list is sorted by.
 * basic homepage